divyanshv21/automating-copy-python/README.md

 ## License

-This project is licensed under the [License Name], making it accessible for both personal and commercial use.
+This project is licensed under the [Divyansh Verma], making it accessible for both personal and commercial use.

 ---

-This expanded version provides a more detailed overview of your project's purpose, key features, and benefits, along with information on how to get started, use the tool, contribute, and the licensing terms.